AI agent permissions at the tool boundary

 Define policies in YAML

 Declarative rules that match on tool name, argument values, and context.
 Version-controlled alongside your code.
-Or generate them from natural language in the Veto dashboard.
+Or generate them from natural language in the Veto workspace.

 Wrap tools with protect()

-Two lines of code.
 Import the SDK and wrap your tool functions.
-Every tool call is intercepted before execution.
-Your agent code does not change.
-The authorization layer is invisible to the model.
+Each governed tool call is intercepted before execution.
+Your agent loop stays intact.
+The authorization boundary is invisible to the model.

-Policy evaluation runs in-process.
-No network call.
-No external service dependency on the critical path.
+Policy evaluation can run in-process on the local decision path.
+Cloud services are optional for review queues, approvals, and retention.
 The SDK matches the tool call against your policies and returns allow, deny, or escalate.

 Tool name, arguments, matched policy, outcome, timestamp, and approver (if escalated).
-Exportable for SOC 2, HIPAA, and EU AI Act compliance.
-Searchable in the Veto dashboard.
+Exportable for evidence review.
+Searchable in the hosted review path.

 Frequently asked questions

 My agent only reads data.
-Do I really need permissions?
+Do I need permissions?

 How granular can these get?